emmanuel/clockwork_mango/README.txt

   require 'clockwork'
   require 'clockwork/holidays'

+  include Clockwork::Holidays::UnitedStates

   case Date.today
-  when Clockwork::Holidays::UnitedStates::MOTHERS_DAY : # call your mom
+  when MOTHERS_DAY : # call your mom
-  when Clockwork::Holidays::UnitedStates::FATHERS_DAY : # call your dad
+  when FATHERS_DAY : # call your dad
-  when Clockwork::Holidays::UnitedStates::EARTH_DAY : # thank the planet
+  when EARTH_DAY : # thank the planet
-  when Clockwork::Holidays::UnitedStates::LABOR_DAY : # complain if you're at work
+  when LABOR_DAY : # complain if you're at work
-  when Clockwork::Holidays::UnitedStates::ELECTION_DAY : # cast your vote
+  when ELECTION_DAY : # cast your vote
   end